 - Learning how to work accurately, effectively and sensitively with the adductors around the ischial ramus and deep lateral rotators, leading to the pelvic floor

-Note: It is strongly recommended to take the Anatomy Trains in Structure & Function course before taking the SE courses.
+Note: Anatomy Trains in Structure & Function course MUST be taken before taking the SE courses.
 Familiarity with the Anatomy Trains lines and concepts is key to getting the most from the program.

 The Structural Essentials workshops are most easily absorbed in the order outlined below but you can do them in any order as time permits.